Stochastic differential equations driven by $G$-Brownian motion with reflecting boundary conditions: Stochastic calculus with respect to an increasing process

-Then, (\ref{last}) and (\ref{last2}) yield the desired result . {}$\square$\\[6pt] \textbf{Acknowledgement}\ The author expresses special thanks to Prof. Ying HU, who provided both the initial inspiration for the work and useful suggestions, and also to the anonymous reviewers, who have given me a lot of important constructive advice for the revision.
+\ACKNO{The author expresses special thanks to Prof. Ying HU, who provided both the initial inspiration for the work and useful suggestions and also to the anonymous reviewers, who have given me a lot of important constructive advice for the revision.}